 October is Down Syndrome Awareness Month.
 As you may know, T.S.
-Poetry Press recently published a new memoir: Sun Shine Down—called a “jewel [that] rises to the top” of the category of Down syndrome memoirs.
+Poetry Press has published a memoir: Sun Shine Down—called a “jewel [that] rises to the top” of the category of Down syndrome memoirs.
 Yes, we have an interest in bringing beauty to light, regarding this life reality.

 Throughout October, we will feature poetic and artistic looks into the experiences of those who live with Down syndrome in one way or another.
 Today we’re highlighting the beautiful artwork of Michael Wasserman.
 For more on Michael’s intriguing story (he used to work only with black paints), visit International Down Syndrome Coalition.
 Or, read an article on Michael Wasserman in the Santa Cruz Sentinel and see if you think the doctor’s were right when they told his parents, “Don’t bond with him.
 He has no future.”